MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/introduction-faq-data-collection-toolset-tssv2.md

 ## Logs collection and sharing process

 The TSSv2 toolset supports collecting various logs for troubleshooting purposes.
-Microsoft support representative may provide you with a certain TSSv2 cmdlet to collect logs for a problem when working on a support case, such as:
+Microsoft support representatives may provide you with a certain TSSv2 cmdlet to collect logs for a problem when working on a support case, such as:

 - Event logs
 - System configuration